GR360RY/dhcpawn/client/README.md

 Running the client locally
 --------------------------

+This section describes a setup intended for development.

 We'll assume that:
 - you have Node.js installed
 - the DHCPawn API is listening on port 10080